 Elsie the Vampire – Treating PIMT

-Elsie is a 7 year old, female de-sexed Rottweiler.
+Elsie is a 7-year-old, female de-sexed Rottweiler.
 She presented to her regular vet for lameness which was treated with Meloxicam and Carprofen.
 She then re-presented four days later with lethargy, inappetence and bleeding from her gums.
-She had imaging and full bloods and a presumptive diagnosis of primary immune mediated thrombocytopenia (pIMT) was made.
-She was transferred to AEC due to a dropping PCV and given an initial blood transfusion.
-After the first blood transfusion the bleeding from the gums resolved.
-She did develop some cutaneous ecchymosis but it was suspected that the majority of the blood loss occurred from her GI tract.
+After diagnostic imaging and full blood samples were taken, a presumptive diagnosis of primary immune-mediated thrombocytopenia (pIMT) was made.
+She was transferred to the Animal Emergency Centre in Adelaide due to a dropping PCV and given an initial blood transfusion.
+After the first blood transfusion, the bleeding from the gums resolved.
+She did develop some cutaneous ecchymosis, but it was suspected that most of the blood loss occurred from her gastrointestinal tract (GI) tract.

-Elsie was initially treated with prednisolone and gut protectants and on her second day at AEC she was given 0.02mg/kg of Vincristine to try to stimulate platelet production.
-Elsie was hospitalised for seven days and during that time she required five blood transfusions using eight units of blood.
+Elsie was initially treated with prednisolone and gut protectants and on her second day at the Adelaide AEC she was given 0.02mg/kg of Vincristine to try to stimulate platelet production.
+Elsie was hospitalised for seven days during which time she required five blood transfusions using eight units of blood.

-Elsie was referred to our internal medicine specialist, Dr David Davies due to her failure to respond to immunosuppressant and Vincristine therapy.
+Elsie was referred to our internal medicine specialist due to her failure to respond to immunosuppressant and Vincristine therapy.
 He suggested using human IV immunoglobulin (HIVIG).
 Elsie’s owner is a human emergency doctor and managed to use her own sources to obtain the HIVIG, which was delivered to AEC by special courier.
-The HIVIG was given that night.
-Elsie finally managed to maintain her PCV/TP and her platelets rebounded a day later.
+The HIVIG was given that night and Elsie finally managed to maintain her packed cell volume and total protein (PCV/TP).
+Her platelets rebounded a day later.

 Other mechanisms by which HIVIG is thought to produce its immunomodulatory effects include: